 The COVID-19 pandemic and corresponding lockdown have interrupted and transformed lives around the world, presenting challenges we could never have foreseen or imagined.
 Like many researchers in 2020, we have had to give up on “the perfect plan” and learn to adapt, while keeping our research participants safe.
 Working on an iterative project gave us the foundation to come together, test new approaches, and find alternatives that work – in a COVID-19 world and beyond.

-About (re)solve: The (re)solve project is a collaboration between Pathfinder International, Ideas42, Camber Collective, and International Center for Research on Women that aims to increase contraceptive use among women and girls in the developing world.
+About (re)solve: The (re)solve project is a collaboration between Pathfinder International, Ideas42, Camber Collective, and International Center for Research on Women that aims to increase contraceptive use among women and girls in low- and middle-income countries.
 In Burkina Faso, (re)solve consortia partners implemented an interactive, facilitated board game with adolescent girls in Ouagadougou and Bobo-Dioulasso from November 2019 to March 2020.
 The main objectives of the game were to help girls understand relevant sexual and reproductive health information, such as the use of contraception, and facilitate a follow-up visit at a nearby clinic for more information.
 Game facilitators gave participants “passports” that could be used at participating clinics for discrete sexual and reproductive health services.

 About the (re)solve evaluation in Burkina Faso: The main objective of the evaluation was to measure the effectiveness of the intervention on key outcomes such as intention to use family planning and follow up at a health center for sexual and reproductive health information and services.
 To reach this objective, we used a pretest/posttest RCT study design to evaluate the effectiveness of the (re)solve intervention.
 We collected data at baseline from a random selection of 2,323 girls at both intervention and control schools in 3rd and 4th grade (equivalence of 9th and 10th grade in the US) from December 2019 through January 2020.
 We interviewed girls in the intervention schools at midline – within approximately one week of playing the game, between January and March 2020 – and our endline aimed to follow up with the same girls interviewed at baseline approximately three months after playing the game.
 At endline we also conducted key informant interviews with game facilitators, clinic staff and key stakeholders (with e.g. school administrators, government officials).
 Final evaluation results are forthcoming.